Portuguese in France: Corsica

+Nouvelle Aquitanie

 As in the past, when many Portuguese-Jews settled in western France, in the 20th century the Portuguese community moving to the region became visible.

 Cerizay, for instance, where more than 20% of the population is of Portuguese descent, is considered one of the "most Portuguese" communes in France.
 Similarly, in Labouheyre around 15% of the population is of Portuguese origin and in Lissac-sur-Couze a cemetery was dedicated to the Portuguese.